MissingClosingBracket/kafka-demo/README.txt

 //
 If first time running kafka, install zookeeper and kafka.
+Also run "pip install kafka-python"
 //

 First, go into the kafka-folder and run: